netobserv/flowlogs-pipeline/README.md

 This allows to perform subsequent operations using a uniform set of keys.
 In some use cases, only a subset of the provided fields are required.
 Using the generic transform, we may specify those particular fields that interest us.
-Specify `policy: replace_keys` to use only the newly specified keys To include the original keys in addition to those specified in the `rules`, specify `policy: preserve_original_keys`.
+Specify `policy: replace_keys` to use only the newly specified keys.
+To include the original keys and values in addition to those specified in the `rules`, specify `policy: preserve_original_keys`.

 For example, suppose we have a flow log with the following syntax: